macs30113-s24/largescale-education-kz/README.md

 1. **Data Processing at Scale:** Utilized Spark to manage and preprocess large-scale data.
 The in-memory computation capabilities of Spark were instrumental in speeding up essential data processing tasks, including filtering, aggregation, and merging datasets.
 2. **Machine Learning at Scale:** Applied machine learning models using Spark MLlib to analyze student performance.
 MLlib's reliable and scalable machine learning algorithms facilitated efficient processing of extensive data, enhancing the predictive analysis.
 3. **Distributed Data Storage:** This project did not implement Amazon S3 for data storage as initially planned.
 Instead, data processing was conducted locally using Spark, which sufficiently supported the project's scale.
 Future enhancements may include the integration of Amazon S3 to handle larger datasets and facilitate distributed processing.
-4. **Visualization and Reporting:** Interactive visualizations were created using libraries such as Matplotlib and Seaborn within the local development environment.
-While AWS was not utilized for hosting these visualizations, this approach allowed for effective analysis and representation of data trends and patterns.

 ### Dataset Description